-- Opening a door that has been mechanically unlocked with the emergency key - Forcibly opening a door. - Forcibly opening the engine hood. - Forcibly opening the luggage compartment lid. - Switching on the ignition with an invalid key. - Disconnecting the vehicle battery.
+- Opening a door that has been mechanically unlocked. - Forcibly opening a door. - Forcibly opening the engine hood. - · Forcibly opening the luggage compartment lid. - Switching on the ignition with an invalid key. - Disconnecting the vehicle battery.

 Deactivating the alarm

 Unlock the vehicle with the unlock button on the remote control vehicle key or switch on the ignition with a valid remote control vehicle key.